 The Irony of Bill C-452’s stance — women are more reluctant to report a crime

-With the provision of the consecutive sentence of Bill C-452 rejected, victims will be more reluctant to come forward and report a crime, which – given the rise of human trafficking-related offences – paints a worrisome picture, especially for younger, Indigenous women.
+With the consecutive sentences provision of Bill C-452 rejected, victims will be more reluctant to come forward and report a crime, which – given the rise of human trafficking-related offences – paints a worrisome picture, especially for younger, Indigenous women.

 In the Canadian Context, the correlation between the trafficking of Indigenous Women and youth and childhood abuse is evident.

-Fast forward nearly six years later, and the Senate Committee on Legal and Constitutional Affairs voted against the consecutive human trafficking sentence provisions of Bill C-452.
+Fast forward nearly six years later, and the Senate Committe on Legal and Constitutional Affairs voted against the consecutive human trafficking sentence provisions of Bill C-452.

 However, the link between the legalization of prostitution and increased levels of human trafficking paint a frightful picture that stands against C-36 proposes: to defend and ensure the dignity of all beings.

 Unfortunately, the trap of modern-day feminism attempts to enlarge the umbrella of what is acceptable forms of sexual liberation — but, from a conservative perspective, sex work demoralizes women (and all others) through their rampant objectification.

 Given that a positive correlation lies between the legalization of prostitution and the demand for sex trafficking, placating to the sex work industry over stopping the scourge of human trafficking is morally reprehensible.

 Though that has not been the stance of the Liberal Party of Canada, their 2015 campaign promise on liberalizing the stance on sex work in Canada — though, that could have just been an election ploy used by the Liberals to bash their predecessor.